 practices in the areas of intellectual property and information technology, including intellectual property trial and appellate litigation, technology licensing, and related business transactions.
 Mr. Mousley's experience includes both litigation and transactional work with diverse technologies such as pharmaceutical and healthcare products, telecommunications and the Internet, automation and manufacturing systems, and building and construction materials.
 He is regularly involved in intellectual property portfolio management in these and other technical fields.

 Mr. Mousley has experience in all stages of patent litigation, from pre-litigation strategy and planning through final appeal.
-His litigation experience includes, among other fields, pharmaceuticals (Hatch-Waxman/ANDA), IP portfolio management software, VoIP technology, and manufacturing automation systems.
+His litigation experience includes, among other fields, pharmaceuticals (Hatch-Waxman/ANDA), medical devices, direct marketing email systems, IP portfolio management software, interactive entertainment and video games, VoIP technology, and manufacturing automation systems.
 He is experienced in patent and prior art analysis, infringement analysis, motions practice, summary judgment briefing, preparation of infringement/invalidity contentions, expert reports, pre-trial orders, trial briefs, trial administration and presentation, and post-trial briefing.
 Drawing from his experience as a federal appellate judicial clerk, Mr. Mousley is experienced with prospective appellate strategy at trial and appellate practice post-trial.

 Mr. Mousley is admitted to practice in Pennsylvania and New Jersey and is an active member, and current board member, of the International Technology Law Association (ITechLaw).
 Prior to joining Duane Morris, he served as a judicial clerk to the Honorable Marjorie O. Rendell of the United States Court of Appeals for the Third Circuit.